Skip to content

 Relevance

 These statistics are relevant to Ministries, researchers and agricultural organizations to measure the income of agricultural holdings.
-The collections of data also meets the Danish obligations towards the European Union's Farm Accountancy Data Network, FADN.
+The data collection fulfils Denmark's obligations under the EU Farm Sustainability Data Network (FSDN).

 Read more about relevance